calculix/CalculiX-Examples/Thermal/thermo1d/README.md

 + Steady state thermal analysis
 + Prescribed volumentric heat production, isothermal boundary and prescribed flux density
 + Comparison of averaged and non-averaged nodal solution
++ Comparison of 3D solid model and 2D plane model

+**Issue**

+Due to some bug in CCX the result of the 2D model isn't correct.
+On the right end you see a skewness in the flux distribution (T should not depend on y).
+Also, the path plot shows that at x = 3 m the value of q isn't correct (should be 0.5) and it is not constant over the element in the non-averaged solution.

 File                       | Contents
  :-------------            | :-------------